Caldermill: Calder Mill

 The mill is shown in 1776 on the Taylor and Skinner survey of road.
 Calder Mill is indicated by a waterwheel symbol in the early 19th century.

 The 1858 OS map records Calder Mill as a corn mill and a mill pond is shown on the north side of the main road with a dam on the Calder Water partly diverting the current down the lade towards the mill.

 The OS Name Book records in the period 1858 to 1861 that the Corn Mill was occupied by John Barr and was the property of Thomas Allison of Strawfrank in Carstairs.

 In 1909 Calder Mill's mill pond is shown as abandoned and the route of the tail race of the lade to the Calder Water is not marked although the mill is still recorded as a corn mill.

-A 2005 photograph shows the old mill as a ruin (datum 2023) however it has since been restored as a private dwelling.
+A 2005 photograph shows the old mill as a ruin (datum 2023), but it has since been restored as a private dwelling.
 In 2022 the site of the mill pond remains as a flooded area next to the old access road to the abandoned Calder Bridge.
-In the mid 20th century the mill is not shown as an operational corn mill.
+In the mid-20th century the mill is not shown as an operational corn mill.

 The mill had an overshot waterwheel and there was a grain kiln with two sets of millstones for general grinding and for producing oatmeal.
 The last miller was John McStrovock who died in January 1946, the mill having ceased operation in 1945.
 An earlier miller was William McKenzie.

 Calder Bridge

 The old Calder Brig or Bridge is Category B Listed and crosses the Calder Water and is dated 1829, with Thomas Telford and Henry Welch as architects.
 It has a single semi-circular span and is built of ashlar and parapet coping.
-The abutments are Splayed and sloping.
+The abutments are splayed and sloping.
 A date stone with 'Built by Wm Brownlie,' a Strathaven mason, is set in a rectangular panel over the keystone on the southern side.
 The bridge has been replaced by a wider concrete bridge with a new alignment through the settlement.

 Transport

-The Darvel and Strathaven Railway ran near to Caldermill however the nearest station was at Ryeland with passenger trains running to Strathaven and Darvel from 1905 to 1939 with WWI closure between 1917 and 1922.
+The Darvel and Strathaven Railway ran near to Caldermill; however, the nearest station was at Ryeland with passenger trains running to Strathaven and Darvel from 1905 to 1939 with WWI closure between 1917 and 1922.